 Lets face it: the overwhelming majority of the Letterboxes I find are word-of-mouth boxes.
 These are clues that I have received from fellow Letterboxers, and generally via email.
 I purchase a copy of the Catalogue of Dartmoor Letterboxes (the 'book), but its not the most thumbed document in the house.

 Some stats which maybe summarise my relationship over time with the Catalogue...

-Of the first 1000 boxes we located, less than 90 were not registered with the 100 Club.
+Of the first 1000 boxes we located, fewer than 90 were NOT registered with the 100 Club.

-Yet, up to last week, of the most recent 1000 boxes I have found, only 60 had been registered, and 40 of those were Charity Walk boxes.
+Yet, up to last week, of the most recent 1000 boxes I have found, only 60 WERE registered, and 40 of those were Charity Walk boxes.